-If the person is listed as an inmate on the application, accept the statement.
+If the customer is listed as an inmate on the application, accept the statement.
 No further proof is needed.

-If current information or data matches show that the person is an inmate, but the person claims not to be an inmate, proof of release from incarceration is needed.
+If current information or data matches show that the customer is an inmate, but the customer claims they are no longer an inmate, proof of release from incarceration is needed.
 Proof includes: